DavidHurta/edge-cloud/metrics-comparison/README.md

    $ python main.py
    ```

-5. View reports, which were generated in a `_output` subdirectory.
+5. View reports, which were generated in the `_output` subdirectory.